Future of Work Research

 One of the oldest foundations in the United States, the Russell Sage Foundation was established by Margaret Olivia Sage in 1907 for “the improvement of social and living conditions in the United States.”
 In pursuit of that mission, the foundation now dedicates itself to strengthening the methods, data, knowledge, and theoretical core of the social sciences as a means of diagnosing social problems and improving social policies.

 The foundation’s program on the Future of Work supports research on the causes and consequences of changes in the quality of jobs for less- and moderately-skilled workers in the United States.
-The foundation seeks research proposals related to the role of changes in employer practices; the nature of the labor market; and the impact of public policies on the employment, earnings, and the quality of jobs for American workers.
+The foundation seeks research proposals related to the role of changes in employer practices; the nature of the labor market; and public policies on the employment, earnings, and the quality of jobs of American workers.

-The foundation encourages methodological variety, but all proposals should have a well-developed conceptual framework and research design.
+While the foundation encourages methodological variety, all proposals should have well-developed conceptual frameworks and research designs.
 Analytical models should be specified and research questions and hypotheses should be clearly stated.
 Awards are available for research assistance, data acquisition, data analysis, and investigator time for conducting research and writing up results.

 Grants of up to $150,000 will be awarded to qualified organizations.

-To be eligible, applicants must be considered a nonprofit organization under section 501(c)(3) of the Internal Review Code.
+To be eligible, organizations must be considered tax exempt under section 501(c)(3) of the Internal Review Code.

-Letters of Inquiry must be received no later than May 31, 2017.
-Upon review, selected applicants will be invited to submit a full proposal by August 15, 2017.
+Letters of Inquiry must be received no later than June 15, 2016.
+Upon review, selected applicants will be invited to submit full proposals by August 15, 2016.

 For complete program guidelines, application instructions, and an FAQ, see the Russell Sage website.